Preview access — enter password to continue

 Enacted federal policy

-Laws and regulations that have been enacted — not proposed.
+Laws, regulations, and committed funding — not proposals.
 Tracked for impact on food safety, environmental health, and food access.
-Sample data for illustrative purposes.

 Biden EPA finalized a ban on chlorpyrifos — a neurotoxic organophosphate pesticide linked to childhood neurological damage — for all agricultural food uses, after decades of industry lobbying blocked action under prior administrations.